Generic filters

 If you’re out on a summer Sunday, Hamilton Gardens’ Gourmet in the Gardens is a fun way to spend the evening.
 Here, handpicked food trucks, popular with locals offer tasty cuisines from around the world.
 Free entry.

 Perhaps a hike up Mt Te Aroha is a fantastic way to spend quality time together with a Te Aroha spa booked as a treat for afterwards.
 The summit track is three hours one way through native bush to the highest point on the Kaimāī Range.
-The panormanic views across the Waikato and Bay of Plenty stretch to the distant Mt Ruapehu, Ngāuruhoe and Taranaki on clear days.
+The panoramic views across the Waikato and Bay of Plenty stretch to the distant Mt Ruapehu, Ngāuruhoe and Taranaki on clear days.
 It is a steep climb yet one of the favourite day walks in the North Island.

 A picnic within the Te Aroha Domain is a budget option and find the footbath.
 Te Aroha is part of the Auckland weekend escape destinations meaning bookings are necessary for must-go attractions.